-Finding - Inadequate Minutes Of Meetings And Relief Association Bylaws
+Finding No. 2 - Inadequate Minutes Of Meetings And Relief Association Bylaws

 Condition: The relief association failed to maintain detailed minutes of meetings as required by the VFRA Act and the relief association's bylaws.
-The meeting minutes did not contain an attendance record, or a sign-in sheet of members present, to verify those members who participated in the meeting ensured a quorum of membership was present and the relief association business was conducted before the membership for approval.
+Specifically, the relief association's minutes did not address all financial-related transactions that occurred during the audit period.
+The meeting minutes did not contain an attendance record, or a sign-in sheet of members present, to verify those members who participated in the meeting ensured a quorum of membership was present and to verify the relief association business was conducted before the membership for approval.
 In addition, the meeting minutes were not signed and dated by the recording officer.
 Furthermore, the existing bylaws of the relief association contains language to conduct business pertaining to the disbursement, investment, and purchase of funds that is based on Act 84 of June 11, 1968.
 The relief association has not updated the bylaws to govern their organization to meet the requirements set forth in the VFRA Act.